SilvioWeging/kASA/README.md

 ##### Mandatory
 * `-d (--database) <file>`: Actually path and name of the index but let's call it database since `-i` was already taken...
 * `-c (--content) <file>`: Points to the content file.
 Can be defaulted when calling `build`, see [here](#generate-a-content-file).
-* `-o (--outgoing) <file>`: Only important for `shrink`, `update` and `generateCF`.
+* `-o (--outgoing) <file>`: Only important for `shrink` and `update`.
 This file can be either the existing index or a new file name, depending on whether you want to keep the old file or not.

 ##### Optional
+* `<mode> --help`: Shows all parameters for a given mode.
 * `-t (--temp) <path>`: Path to temporary directory where files are stored that are either deleted automatically or can savely be deleted after kASA finishes.
 Defaults depend on your OS, [here](https://stxxl.org/tags/1.4.1/install_config.html) are some details.
+Typically, the path of the executable is used.
 * `-n (--threads) <number>`: Number of parallel threads.
 Recommendation for different settings (due to I/O bottleneck): HDD: 1, SSD: 2-4, RAM disk: 2-?.
 Note, that when compiling with C\+\+17 enabled on Windows, some routines use all available cores provided by the hardware (because of the implementation of parallel STL algorithms).
 Default: 1.
-* `-m (--memory) <number>`: Amount of Gigabytes available to kASA.
+* `-m (--memory) <number>`: Amount of RAM in Gigabytes available to kASA.
 If you don't provide enough, a warning will be written and it attempts to use as little as possible but may crash.
 If you provide more than your system can handle, it will crash or thrash.
 If you write "inf" instead of a number, kASA assumes that you have no memory limit.
 Default: 5 GB.
 * `-x (--callidx) <number>`: Number given to this call of kASA so that no problems with temporary files occur if multiple instances of kASA are running at the same time.
 Default: 0.
 * `-v (--verbose)`: Prints out a little more information e.g. how much percent of your input was already read and analysed (if your input is not gzipped).
 Default: off.
-* `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id.
+* `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id (can be a string).
 Default: Hardcoded translation table.
-* `-r (--ram)`: Loads the index into primary memory.
-If you don't provide enough RAM for this, it will fall back to using secondary memory.
-Default: false.

 ### Generate a content file
 ##### Context